FYLSen/cf-worker-summary/readme.md

 # Article Summarizer Cloudflare Worker

 This Cloudflare Worker provides an API endpoint for summarizing web articles using various AI providers.
-It supports OpenAI, Anthropic, Google’s Gemini, and Cloudflare‘s AI services.
+It supports OpenAI, Anthropic, and Cloudflare‘s AI services.
 The worker can generate summaries in multiple languages and includes features like caching and rate limiting.

 ## Features

 - Summarizes web articles from allowed domains
-- Supports multiple AI providers (OpenAI, Anthropic, Gemini, Cloudflare AI)
+- Supports multiple AI providers (OpenAI, Anthropic, Cloudflare AI)
 - Generates summaries in multiple languages
 - Caches summaries to reduce API calls and improve response times
 - Implements rate limiting to prevent abuse